The Ontario Labour Relations Board (the "Board") was established by section 2

 In 1962, the construction industry was given a separate but somewhat similar regime under the Act.
 Provision was made for determination of bargaining units by reference to geographic areas rather than particular projects.
 Labour policy with regard to the construction industry has continued to evolve.
 Legislation was introduced in 1977 to provide for province-wide bargaining in the industrial, commercial and institutional ("ICI") sector.

 In June 1980, compulsory check-off of union dues was introduced, as was the entitlement of all employees in a bargaining unit to participate in ratification and strike votes.
 Provision was also made for the Minister of Labour to direct a vote of the employees in a bargaining unit on their employer’s final offer at the request of their employer.
-In June 1983, section 78 was introduced into the Act, prohibiting strikes related to misconduct and the engaging of, or acting as, a professional strike-breaker.
-To date, the Board has not been called upon to interpret or apply section 78.
+In June 1983, a section was introduced into the Act prohibiting strikes related to misconduct and the engaging of, or acting as, a professional strike-breaker.

 Amendments in 1984 gave the Board explicit jurisdiction to deal with illegal strikes or threats of illegal strikes, and permitted a party affected by an illegal strike to seek relief through the expedited procedures in sections 100 and 144, rather than the more cumbersome process under section 96.
 The Act also permitted the Board to respond in an expedited fashion to illegal agreements or arrangements which affect the ICI sector of the construction industry.
 It further established an appropriate voting constituency for strike, lock-out and ratification votes in that sector, and provided a procedure for complaints relating to voter eligibility to be filed with the Minister of Labour.